-He was rolling down the mountain at a break neck speed.
+He was rolling down the mountain faster than he had ever gone.
 He could not believe how fast he was going.
 He tried to slow down, but he couldn’t figure out how.
 Once a pebble gets rolling, there is only one thing to stop him.
 He saw them in the distance but they were getting closer and closer the faster he went.
 There was no way to avoid the big, bad boulders so he just closed his eyes and

 “Hey pebble, what do you think you are doing??!!” shouted the boulders.
 “Can’t you see how close to the edge we are?
 We have been balancing on this ledge for a very long time.
 We don’t need a little pebble like you messing our situation up.”